NaeemBolchhi/AnnoyMeNot/README.md

 # AnnoyMeNot
-An anti-annoyance filter for uBlock Origin.
+An annoyance filter for uBlock Origin.